agstya/healthcare-ai-bedrock-mcp/README.md

 A successful connection will be indicated in the interface, and the math tools will become available to the Claude model.

-### Example Usage

-Once the Chainlit application is running and the MCP server is connected, you can ask mathematical questions like:

-- "What's (3 + 5) x 12?"
-- "Can you calculate 144 divided by 12?"
-- "If I have 7 apples and get 9 more, then give 4 away, how many do I have left?"

-The model will use the MCP tools to perform the calculations and return the results.

 ## Technical Implementation

 ### LangGraph Integration